Veronica Samuels

 LEARN ABOUT THE CITY HISTORY AT YUMA HISTORY MUSEUM

-Dedicated to the history of tourism in Yuma, one of the attractions you must check out is Yuma History Museum.
+Dedicated to the history of tourism in Yuma, one of the attractions you must check out is the Yuma History Museum.

-As the name indicates, Yuma History Museum showcases the history of the city and the growth and development of Western Motel over the last 75 years.
+As the name indicates, the Yuma History Museum showcases the history of the city and the growth and development of Western Motel over the last 75 years.

 Located in the lobby of an old-fashioned motel, you can find an excellent collection of exhibits.